 Transparency is not full, you know.
 That is why the modern business trade-off is to be very transparent about your customer relationships and hide deeply how you actually make a profit.
 How are Google, Facebook, Nestle, all the TV channels, banks, etc., making profits?
 They give you constant info: how low their prices are, what kinds of green initiatives they’ve adopted and so on – but you have no idea how they use your data, what ingredients they use, or how much interest you’re actually paying.
 Do not be fooled by this semi-transparency.

 We cannot increase our commonwealth if we do not cooperate.
 We cannot cooperate if we do not trust each other.
-Sustainable trust is built on mutual transparency.
+Sustainable trust is built on mutual transparency on the important topics.

 From an accounting perspective, complex transactions mislead your sense and common logic.